practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 There's a conversion tool called [refactor](https://github.com/yar3333/haxe-refactor#refactor), which is using scripts (_$ haxelib run refactor <script>_) to basically apply a "massive search&replace in files".
 However, a script like _haxe_to_java_ doesn't exist there.

-It's somehow interesting to see that [Source-to-source compilation](https://en.wikipedia.org/wiki/Source-to-source_compiler) with target language **Java** without creating a whole bunch of Java resources apparently became a domain of AI coding tools in recent times.
+It's somehow interesting to see that [Source-to-source compilation](https://en.wikipedia.org/wiki/Source-to-source_compiler) with target language **Java** without creating a whole bunch of Java resources apparently has become a domain of AI coding tools in recent times.

 I did exactly this now with resulting Java source code file [RandomStreamsForPerfStats.java](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Java/RandomStreamsForPerfStats.java), so that nobody can say that I didn't implement the (speed part) of the microbenchmark program in Java: 😉